 1 small fennel bulb, sliced

-3 ounces non-dairy smoked gouda cheese, sliced (I used Daiya Smoked Gouda)
+3 ounces vegan smoked gouda cheese, sliced (I used Daiya Smoked Gouda)

 2 Tbsp lemon juice, divided